 But rugs come in different shapes and sizes, and not all rugs have the same colors.
 That means you may need to color correct your rugs if they are mismatched in color.

 The intricate patterns and vibrant colors of hand-knotted rugs make them a truly stunning addition to any home.
 But carpets face the same problems as everything else: wear and tear, and discoloration.
+Rug repair is an essential service that can help extend the life of your rug and keep it looking its best.

 Whether you want to maintain the original look of your rug or restore its vibrancy, color correction is an essential step.
 Color correction is the process in which a neutral color is added back into the color to help restore the rug’s original color.